page.layout: post

 School 2: The Pragmatists

 The other school is that of pragmatism: whatever gets the job done is “good enough for metal” as we used to say in my band.
 Nasty, dirty grep and sed and regex and a whole myriad of unix tools chained together to accomplish some task.
 One time, I was consulting for a major distributor of printed materials.
 Their ecommerce site was about to be pulled offline due to a lapse in the license agreement.
 We needed a stopgap.
 It would be months until the new site was ready.
 What did I do?
 Wrote one of the most disgusting and beautiful shell scripts ever - recursively scrape their site, save each page as a raw .html file, build up a directory structure that mirrored the URL schema so there were no dead links, and scoop up all the assets (images, etc.) to dump them in a directory.
 Hardlink everything.
-Replace all “buy now” buttons with a mailto:orders@company.com.
+Replace all “buy now” buttons with a mailto:[email protected].
 The shell script was maybe 30 lines.
 I fired the script off and to my glee, it worked with only one or two adjustments.
 I symlinked the static site from the live one and no one was the wiser.
 It was gross - but it is still something I’m immensely proud of.
 It took me one sitting to complete.
 This is caveman.sh.
 No idealist would ever have arrived at this solution.

 caveman.sh